Qualifying For FHA Home Loans With Low Credit Score?

 Case Study On Low Credit Score

-My friend, John, graduated from the University of Michigan with a bachelor’s of science degree in accounting and also graduated from Ohio State University with a master’s of business administration and applied for a position with One Solution Real Estate.
+My friend, John, graduated from the University of Michigan with a bachelor’s of science degree in accounting.
+Also graduated from Ohio State University with a master’s of business administration and applied for a position with One Solution Real Estate.

 Credit And Career In Financial Services Field